ihsan-sa/Lorentz-Solver-V2/README.md

 ## SIM

 The `SIM` section contains one parameter, the animation time.
+For more animation settings, see the animation section.
 ```
 SIM
 %% animation time